Im-in123/Ecommerce-with-Advanced-Redux-Toolkit-State-Management/README.md

 cd /packages/frontend
-yarn install  # Install frontend dependencies change the BASE_URL in frontend/src/constants.ts to the url of your running backend cd /packages/backend yarn install  # Install backend dependencies
+yarn install  # Install frontend dependencies change the BASE_URL in frontend/src/constants.ts to the url of your running backend .
+The url shoul not end in a trailing slash.
+So remove the slash. cd packages/backend yarn install  # Install backend dependencies

-cd /packages/backend
+cd packages/backend
 cp .env.example .env  # Copy the example environment variables file .
-After that edit the .env file to set the appropriate values for your environment mkdir -p uploads  #create uploads directory if it doesnt already exist in backend directory
+After that edit the .env file to set the appropriate values for your environment mkdir -p uploads  #create uploads directory if it doesnt already exist in backend directory Add the url of the running frontend in backend/app.js, add it to the cors origin.
+The url should not end with a slash, so remove the slash.
+Always restart the backend after any changes for it to reflect.

 # Now cd back to your root folder
 yarn backend:serve  # Start the backend server